Introduction to MySQL Performance Tuning

 SELECT * FROM TableName WHERE ColumnA LIKE ‘%GHJ’;

-We should specify the column names that we need to fetch from the query instead of all the columns where some might be not necessary to be fetched using SELECT * option.
+We should specify the column names we need to fetch from the query instead of all the columns where some might not be necessary to be fetched using the SELECT * option.
 This may bring slow speed and execution load on the database.

 e.
 Application of INNER JOIN rather than OUTER JOIN

-We must apply outer join in MySQL only if required otherwise when used not needed may give reduced execution speed and hamper the performance of database.
+We must apply outer join in MySQL only if required; otherwise, when used, not needed may reduce execution speed and hamper the performance of the database.

-Without any main target, try to avoid use of UNION and DISTINCT MySQL operators which will bring undesirable sorting and slow server execution.
-But we can use UNION ALL instead of UNION, to increase efficiency.
+Without any main target, try to avoid using UNION and DISTINCT MySQL operators, which will bring undesirable sorting and slow server execution.
+But we can use UNION ALL instead of UNION to increase efficiency.

 g.
-Use of ORDER BY MySQL clause for sorted list
+Use of ORDER BY MySQL clause for a sorted list

-To have an impactful result, we can use ORDER BY clause to order the rows in used columns type that make advantages for tuning performance.
+For an impactful result, we can use the ORDER BY clause to order the rows in the type of the used column that gives advantages for tuning performance.

-We may have some column value containing NULL inputs that may harm the MySQL results during query execution of all records.
-For this, we can use IFNULL statement too to provide alternative result.
+We may have some column values containing NULL inputs that may harm the MySQL results during the query execution of all records.
+For this, we can use the IFNULL statement too to provide alternative results.

 Example #2

-Using of queues may affect the database performance by increasing workload and does not make the task complete as it creates additional load time without any reason to manage the database resources.
+Using queues may affect the database performance by increasing workload and not completing the task as it creates additional load time without any reason to manage the database resources.

 Example #3